Python usage notes/Regexp stuff

 speed, memory, debugging, profiling · Python extensions · semi-sorted

-If a group matches multiple times, only the last match is accessible
+note: If a single group matches multiple times, only the last match is accessible (you're probably doing something regexps aren't fit for)

 compare to group(0) (see above)